riscv/riscv-opcodes/README.md

   instruction, as this avoids existence of overlapping opcodes for users who are experimenting with unratified extensions as well.

 - **imported_instructions** - these are instructions which are borrowed from an extension into a new/different extension/sub-extension.
 Only regular instructions can be imported.
-Pseudo-op instructions cannot be imported.
+Pseudo-op or already imported instructions cannot be imported.
 Example:
   ```
   $import rv32_zkne::aes32esmi
   ```